How We Play Kickball

-2. All active players will be put into the batting order.
-If you will be playing in the field even for 1 inning, you will be batting all game.
-You can change fielding positions all you would like, but once the game starts, the batting order may not be altered for any reason.
-The batting order is at the discretion of the team, but must be listed as guy, girl, guy, girl, etc, including bottom to top of the lineup.
-To keep your lineup going like this, set it up with two independent lists, one for guys and one for girls.
-Go through until each person has batted, then go back through the list and make tally marks after they go again.
-This makes sure you keep the order consistent.
+2. All active players will be put into the kicking order.
+If you will be playing in the field even for 1 inning, you must kick.
+If you kick, you do not have to field.
+You can change fielding positions at anytime, but once the game starts, the kicking order may not be altered.
+Teams must send up players to kick as every other gender.
+To keep your lineup going like this where everyone kicks equally and there’s no plug and play kickers being sent up, set it up with separate lists, going through them until each person has kicked.
+Then go back through the lists and make tally marks after they go again.
+This makes sure you keep the order consistent and everyone kicks equally.

 4. At Gill Park there is a parking garage in right field (see pic below).
 There is a decent chance that if you hit a strong fly ball into right field (or possibly center field), that the ball will go OVER the top wall and into the garage.
 If this happens, we may lose the ball and need to use a new one.
 There are a limited number of balls at the field each night, so to deter you from aiming there, if a ball goes over the top wall, or into the garage in any way, it will be considered an OUT and no players may advance.
 Then the following inning you’ve gotta go into the garage and fetch the ball.
 BUT if the ball hits the wall in fair territory it will be considered a live ball, which can still be caught on a fly for the out.

 7. The pitcher and fielders must stay behind the pitcher’s mound until the ball has been kicked.
 Kickers and catchers may not cross home plate until the ball has been kicked.
-Kickers must therefore kick the ball from behind home plate.
-If the ball is kicked in front of the plate it will be a foul ball (strike).
-BUT, if you kick it from in front of the plate, the fielding team may still catch the ball and you are out and runners may not advance.
+Kickers must not kick the ball until it reaches close to home plate.
+We allow you to kick slightly in front of the plate, especially if the plate in the ground is close to the backstop fence, but if you basically charge the mound and kick it wayyy in front of the plate that’s an illegal kick.
+On these kicks, the fielding team may still catch the ball and you are out and runners may not advance.
 Also, 3 strikes/fouls and you’re out.
 There are no walks.